Karl Maria Wiligut: Personal life

+Wiligut was a freemason in his youth.

 In 1906, he married Malwine Leurs von Treuenringen of Bozen, with whom he had two daughters, Gertrud and Lotte.
 A twin brother of one of the girls died as an infant, a devastating tragedy for Wiligut, who was desperate for a male heir to which he could pass on his "secret knowledge", which estranged him from his wife.

 Wiligut's wife remained unimpressed by her husband's claim to kingship; blaming him for their destitution, she pushed for his committal to a mental hospital.
 On 29 November 1924, while he was at a cafe with friends, police arrested Wiligut and he was sent to the local mental institution, where he was confined for several years.

 Wiligut's medical records reflect violence at home, including threats to kill his wife, grandiose projects, eccentric behavior and occult interests.
 Following this arrest in 1924, he was diagnosed with schizophrenia and megalomania.
 He was declared legally incompetent by a Salzburg court and committed to a Salzburg asylum, where he remained until 1927.
 In 1932, he abandoned his wife and family, and emigrated from Austria to Germany, residing in Munich.
 He is known to have corresponded with many admirers and disciples, including Ernst Rüdiger Starhemberg and members of the Order of the New Templars.

 Involvement in Himmler's personal staff

 Karl Wiligut designed the SS-Ehrenring.

 Wiligut made a name for himself in occult circles in Germany, eventually getting the attention of the head of the SS, Heinrich Himmler.
-Shortly after being introduced to Himmler in September 1933 at a conference of the Nordische Gesellschaft, Wiligut was inducted into the SS (under the pseudonym "Karl Maria Weisthor") to head a Department for Pre- and Early History which was created for him within the SS Race and Settlement Main Office (RuSHA).
+He was introduced to Himmler in September 1933 at a conference of the Nordische Gesellschaft.
+This introduction was carried out by Richard Anders, an SS officer and fellow member of the Ordo Novi Templi.
+Shortly afterwards, Wiligut was inducted into the SS (under the pseudonym "Karl Maria Weisthor") to head a Department for Pre- and Early History which was created for him within the SS Race and Settlement Main Office (RuSHA).
 In April 1934 he was promoted to the SS equivalent of his old colonel rank (Standartenführer), and then made head of Section VIII (Archives) for RuSHA in October 1934.
 In November 1934 a promotion followed to the rank of Oberführer (lieutenant-brigadier), and then in the spring of 1935 Wiligut was transferred to Berlin to serve on Himmler's personal staff.
+He also worked within the Ahnenerbe, a pseudoscientific research organization.
 He was promoted to the rank of Brigadeführer (major-general) in September 1936.

 In Berlin, where he worked in the office of Karl Wolff, chief adjutant of the SS, Wiligut developed his plans for the rebuilding of the Wewelsburg into an allegorical "center of the world".
 Wiligut's friend Manfred von Knobelsdorff attempted to practise Wiligut's Irminism on the Wewelsburg.
 An Irministic 'baptism' of Karl Wolff's eldest son Thorisman was performed by Wiligut on 4 January 1937, attended by SS dignitaries Reinhard Heydrich and Karl Diebitsch.